RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

 the data from the year 2017.
 Once you have downloaded the data, you can unzip the file on your local computer.

-The challenge of this project is that each variable is on its own page.
-So, we are going to have to combine many pages into a single coherent data frame.
+The challenge of this project is that each variable, such as budget, GDP, inflation rate, etc., is on its own page.
+So, we are going to have to combine data from many pages into a single coherent data frame.
 Then, when we have gathered all of the columns, we can pull them together into one nice data frame and we'll learn how to save that to a CSV file.

-Again, think generally.
 If you design a good function for finding and scraping one piece of information, make it work for all pieces of information, and at the end you will have a minimal amount of code that does a LOT of work.
 Therefore, try scraping one or two pages and when you have become comfortable scraping single pages.
 You can gather